-The Draft Social Studies K-6 Curriculum threatens to erode Alberta's national and international standing as a leader in global citizenship education.
+3. The Draft Social Studies K-6 Curriculum threatens to erode Alberta's national and international standing as a leader in global citizenship education.

 Alberta became one of the first provinces in Canada to mandate global citizenship education across the curriculum in 2007.
-The removal of global citizenship as a core competency, and removing general and specific learning outcomes aimed at educating students to live in an interconnected world threatens to erode Alberta Education's standing in national and international contexts.
+The removal of global citizenship as a core competency, and removing general and specific learning outcomes aimed at educating students to live in an interconnected world, threatens to erode Alberta Education's standing in national and international contexts.

-GLOBAL CITIZENSHIP EDUCATION IN THE DRAFT CURRICULUM
+ANALYSIS: GLOBAL CITIZENSHIP EDUCATION IN THE DRAFT CURRICULUM

-ACGC understands global citizenship as, "an ethos, a way in which to see the world.
-It refers to a sense of belonging to the global community and common humanity, with its presumed members experiencing solidarity and collective identity among themselves and collective responsibility to act at the local and global level" (Based on UNESCO, 2013).
-Therefore, global citizenship education is a transformative process aiming to "[build] the knowledge, skills, values and attitudes that learners need to be able to contribute to a more inclusive, just and peaceful world" (UNESCO, 2015, p.15).
+Global Citizenship Education (GCE) is a transformative process aiming to "[build] the knowledge, skills, values and attitudes that learners need to be able to contribute to a more inclusive, just and peaceful world" (UNESCO, 2015, p.15).
+In the draft curriculum, opportunities to foster transformative learning for global citizenship are severely limited.